 Have you ever walked into a room and immediately known something was wrong?
 What about before you walked into the room?

 Simon Baron-Cohen has built a career out of characterizing autism as a zero-empathy disorder.
 One vicious blogger I had the unfortunate luck of stumbling across quotes Baron-Cohen’s credentials at length, then proceeds to use them to mock actually autistic people having the audacity to claim any degree of reliable self-knowledge.
-In her blog, Psychopathy… Or Asperger’s Syndrome, she says the only reliable way to know if an autistic person has empathy is to ask a third party.
+I won’t give the name of her blog because I don’t want you guys to seek her out and be attacked.
+She says the only reliable way to know if an Autistic person has empathy is to ask a third party.
 She backs this up with things Simon Baron-Cohen wrote in The Science of Evil that reflect her opinion.
 I wonder what a third party would say about either of their capacity for empathy?
 The names they’ve given to their work show a lack of empathy, without even glancing at the content.

-It doesn’t take long to find articles and research which show the view of autism is shifting towards what I’ve observed: People on the spectrum experience overloads of empathy, to the point where it’s hard to process and exhibit appropriate reactions.
+It doesn’t take long to find articles and research which show the view of autism is shifting towards what I’ve observed: Autistics experience overloads of empathy, to the point where it’s hard to process and exhibit appropriate reactions.

 The blogger I mentioned above tried to address this theory by saying unexpressed empathy amounts to no empathy at all.
 The ableism of this opinion is staggering.
-If a person only communicated through sign language, would she say they aren’t talking because they aren’t verbalizing?
+If a person only communicated through sign language, would she say they weren’t talking because they weren’t verbalising?
 If they used a wheelchair for mobility, would she say they weren’t really moving?

 If I am overwhelmed with empathy towards someone, my face might become deadpan.
 This can be my silent meltdown expression.
 By her logic, if my face doesn’t match my emotions, I don’t actually have feelings.